 - Ghent’s main shopping centre, Shopping Gent Zuid (open until 7pm), is out of the historic city centre so it’s often a quieter place to shop.
 It also has a large Match supermarket in the basement.

-- Dok Noord in the northern part of the city is still being built but is already starting to offer a range of shops.
+- Dok Noord in the northern part of the city offers a range of shops.

 - HEMA is a useful department store to know about.
 In terms of prices it competes with IKEA and Primark, so it’s great for household items if you’ve just arrived.
 There are two branches – one on the central Korenmarkt and one in the Shopping Gent Zuid.
 And the cafe terrace at the top of the branch on the Korenmarkt has great views over the square.

 - Another classic port of call for everyday household items is Blokker.